spy16/radium/README.md

 ```

 > `--attr` is not part of radium framework but part of the source
 > implementation itself.
-For example `--attr color:yes` does not
-> work always and works with only results returned by `CheatSh`
-> source.
+Weather to consume the attributes or not
+> is decided by the source implementation.

 ### Querying from curl